flutter/website/src/docs/cookbook/networking/send-data.md

   1. Convert the response body into a JSON `Map` with the `dart:convert` package.
-  2. If the server does return an CREATED response with a status code of 201, then convert the JSON `Map` into a `Album` using the `fromJson()` factory method.
+  2. If the server returns a `CREATED` response with a status code of 201, then convert the JSON `Map` into a `Album` using the `fromJson()` factory method.
-  3. If the server does not return an CREATED response with a status code of 201, then throw an exception.
+  3. If the server doesn't return a `CREATED` response with a status code of 201, then throw an exception.
 (Even in the case of a 404 Not Found server response, throw an exception.
 Do not return `null`.
 This is important when examining the data in `snapshot` as shown below.)